 Request

-params (object, optional) — Additional model parameters:
+params (object, optional) — Configuration parameters:

 batch_size (integer, default: 8) — Maximum number of items allowed in a single request

-sequence (string, min length: 100, max length: 160, required) — Protein sequence (100-160 amino acids, typical nanobody length with some generalization)
+sequence (string, min length: 100, max length: 160, required) — Protein sequence using supported amino acid codes

 Example request: